iyreshot/Modlist/README.md

  ## Shout Out To Some Awesome People:

 ***
+YOU for actually reading this, thanks for being awesome!

 Althro for the wonderful ANVIL modlist that I built this from.
 It helped jumpstart the list and without it I may never have started this.

-YOU for actually reading this, thanks for being awesome!
+Althros for writing the license.

 Halgari for creation of this wonderful tool

-Althros for writing the licence.

 Nicoroshi for...well, everything. :) Truly the person who inspired me to even start modding!